-Driving in the United StatesFotolia
+Driving in the United States?

-Driving in the United States and feeling the wind whip through your hair while speeding along Route 66 in a convertible is living the American dream, is it not?
+Feeling the wind whip through your hair while speeding along Route 66 in a convertible is living the American dream, is it not?
 Americans are a car-loving people, from Henry Ford’s famous Model T in the 1920s to the imported luxury vehicles of the 2000s, cars are an integral part of American culture.
-Novels were even written about driving in the United States; Jack Kerouac’s famous On the Road depicted the trend of mobility in the 1950s, and the search for freedom.
-In fact, driving in the United States was even seen as the equivalent of freedom: If you did not have a car, you were stuck.
+Novels were even written about driving in the United States; Jack Kerouac’s famous On the Road depicts the trend of mobility in the 1950s and the search for freedom.
+In fact, driving in the United States was even seen as the equivalent of freedom: if you did not have a car, you were stuck.

 It is not uncommon for Americans to commute more than an hour to work each morning and back in the evening.
-It is also completely normal for Americans to ‘vacation’ by driving on the highway through New Hampshire, Vermont, and Maine on the East Coast to see the fall foliage.
-It should thus come as no surprise that the USA has a very well-structured roadway system that offers 6.5 million kilometers for driving in the United States, making it the country with the most roads in the entire world.
+It is also completely normal for Americans to “vacation” by driving on the highway through New Hampshire, Vermont, and Maine on the East Coast to see the fall foliage.
+It should thus come as no surprise that the USA has a very well-structured roadway system with a total of 6.5 million kilometers, making it the country with the most roads in the entire world.

-Since America is such a large country, distances are perceived differently while driving in the United States.
-For example, a European from Portugal may consider it an endless journey to drive from Porto to Faro (556 km), while to an American that is not even the entire length of the state of Florida (ca. 920 km).
-Consequently, highways cater to people driving in the United States with many rest stops along the way offering not only toilets and gas stations, but also picnic areas, restaurants, and hotels.
+Since America is such a large country, distances are perceived differently.
+For example, a European from Portugal may consider it an endless journey to drive from Porto to Faro (550 km), while to an American that is not even the entire length of the state of Florida (ca. 720 km).
+Consequently, highways cater to people driving long distances with many rest stops along the way offering not only toilets and gas stations, but also picnic areas, restaurants, and hotels.
 The American Automobile Association (AAA), better known as “triple A”, is a good club to become a member of for expats driving in the United States.
 It provides roadside assistance, hands out free road and city maps, and usually has good offers for staying in hotels along highways.
 With your AAA membership card you can even get great restaurant, event, or travel deals.